-Ready to raise your own chickens?
-Let’s open up these 8 books on keeping your own backyard chickens to find out which one(s) will be the best resource for you.
+Ready to raise your chickens?
+Let’s open up these 8 books on keeping your backyard chickens to find out which one(s) will be the best resource for you.

 WATCH THIS POST

 I’d like to give you a glimpse into a handful of books we’ve all been soaking up to learn all we can for a healthy, thriving family of cheepers.
-I’ll take you right inside these books (best on video above) about raising backyard chickens and give you a review of what’s included and what I like best about each one.
-Hopefully by doing so, you’ll be ready for your own chicks by knowing exactly what resource will work best to guide you along the way.
+I’ll take you right inside these books (best on the video above) about raising backyard chickens and give you a preview of what’s included and what I like best about each one.
+Hopefully, by doing so, you’ll be ready for your chicks by knowing exactly what resource will work best to guide you along the way.

 Let’s flip through these 8 books and resources I’ve collected, and I’ll show you what is included.
 I’ll leave links to the books in the description below, but if you only want to invest in one or two, I’ll be sure to recommend which book has been our absolute favorite and guide you to any you can probably get by without – based on your needs.

 Melissa Caughey, author of “How to Speak Chicken” and blogger at Tilly’s Nest, spent a great deal of her chicken mama life watching and studying chicken behavior and how they communicate.
 This is a super fun book focused on what your chicken is saying by the sounds and gestures they make.
 From cute baby cheeps to the proud call of a mother laying eggs, you’ll learn how to identify behaviors and meet the needs of your chickens.
 It’s an excellent fun read for the whole family.